Skip to main content

 • You should also plan on keeping the file for at least as long as any contractual obligations exist, such as warranty periods or post project audit periods.

 • If the project is needed for portfolio reporting such as fiscal year performance or program reporting, you need to keep it to avoid changing all of your reporting metrics.
-(Alternatively, the key project information could stored be in a datawarehouse like EP-datawarehouse rather than keeping the entire project.)
+(Alternatively, the key project information could stored be in a datawarehouse like P6-Reporter, previously known as EP-datawarehouse, rather than keeping the entire project.)

 All of these factors can be difficult to track after the fact, so we normally recommend that clients decide how long a project should be kept as part of their formal project closeout process.